Philip A. Glotzbach

-Philip A. Glotzbach, Ph.D. (born 7 July 1950), is an American educator who was the president of Skidmore College.
+Philip A. Glotzbach (born 7 July 1950), is an American educator who was the president of Skidmore College.
 Glotzbach graduated summa cum laude in 1972 with a B.A. from the University of Notre Dame and earned a Ph.D. from Yale University in 1979.
 He became Skidmore's seventh president in 2003.
-It was announced in February 25th, 2019 that Philip Glotzbach retired as President of Skidmore College at the end of the 2019-2020 academic year.
+It was announced in February 25, 2019 that Philip Glotzbach retired as President of Skidmore College at the end of the 2019-2020 academic year.